-In the 3 villages it is unlikely that flood defences can be provided for the majority of homes at risk of flooding.
+In Aston it is unlikely that flood defences can be provided for the homes at risk of flooding.
 Individual flood protection and flood resilience measures are recommended.

 In general if such measures are installed as part of repairs after the recent floods then insurance companies will expect the householder or business to meet the extra costs themselves.
 Possible measures include: